dreamcatcher-tech/napps/reasoning/discussion-topics.md

 11. need to get more formal in capturing the ideas and lessons that Smax learns from all his toil with the AI

+12. A stuck needed to be made to cover the provisioning of the local environment suitable to pull from Moneyworks and run the web app / api, reporting on that process, restart on computer restart, restart on failure, logging for capturing faults.

+13. xml extraction requires a compilation of the moneyworks docs into a format that is digested by the AI.

+14. multiple angles of extraction - this still is not being approached correctly

+15. So basically context grabbing is a big enough deal that we probably need that to be a core feature of our platform - the more you can get, and share, and the easier it is, the more useful the LLMs.
+The software should be entirely free, the tokens near free, but the trade that is faciliated should be skimmed.
+So we should be building things that grab context, as the strategic stuck.

+16. Naming different types of stuck, like the stuck that is the most important, and the stuck that is the most urgent, and the stuck that is the most important and urgent.
+Horizon Stuck (furthest attainable), Moon Stuck (furthest desired), burning stuck (most urgent).